 One hour later on moving day, everyone is still melancholy.
 The stage directions indicate that even the light in the apartment looks gray.
 Walter sits alone and thinks.
 Asagai comes to help them pack and finds Beneatha questioning her choice of becoming a doctor.
 She no longer believes that she can help people.
-Instead of feeling idealistic about demanding equality for African-Americans and freeing Africans from the French and English colonizers, she now broods about basic human misery.
+Instead of feeling idealistic about demanding equality for Black Americans and freeing Africans from the French and English colonizers, she now broods about basic human misery.
 Never-ending human misery demoralizes her, and she no longer sees a reason to fight against it.
 Asagai reprimands her for her lack of idealism and her attachment to the money from her father’s death.
 He tells Beneatha about his dream to return to Africa and help bring positive changes.
 He gets her excited about reform again and asks her to go home with him to Africa, saying that eventually it would be as if she had “only been away for a day.”
 He leaves her alone to think about his proposition.

 Walter rushes in from the bedroom and out the door amid a sarcastic monologue from Beneatha.
 Mama enters and announces that they are not going to move.
 Ruth protests.
 Walter returns, having called Mr. Lindner and invited him back to the apartment—he intends to take his offer of money in exchange for not moving to Clybourne Park.
 Everyone objects to this plan, arguing that they have too much pride to accept not being able to live somewhere because of their race.
-Walter, very agitated, puts on an act, imitating the stereotype of a black male servant.
+Walter, very agitated, puts on an act, imitating the stereotype of a Black male servant.
 When he finally exits, Mama declares that he has died inside.
 Beneatha decides that he is no longer her brother, but Mama reminds her to love him, especially when he is so downtrodden.

 The movers and Mr. Lindner arrive.
 Mama tells Walter to deal with Mr. Lindner, who is laying out contracts for Walter to sign.
 Walter starts hesitantly, but soon we see that he has changed his mind about taking Mr. Lindner’s money.
 His speech builds in power.
 He tells Mr. Lindner that the Youngers are proud and hardworking and intend to move into their new house.
 Mr. Lindner appeals to Mama, who defers to Walter’s statement.
 Ultimately, Mr. Lindner leaves with his papers unsigned.
 Everyone finishes packing up as the movers come to take the furniture.
 Mama tells Ruth that she thinks Walter has finally become a man by standing up to Mr. Lindner.
 Ruth agrees and is noticeably proud of her husband.
 Mama, who is the last to leave, looks for a moment at the empty apartment.
 Then she leaves, bringing her plant with her.